vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 328 commits since the previous release, including 165 fixes.
+More than 330 commits since the previous release, including 165 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Tue Nov  3 01:23:45 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Wed Nov  4 01:24:52 UTC 2020.